Kobanoss/C.U.M.S/Doc.md

 - Error:

-		Throw UnderFlowError if drop called in empty stack.
+		Throw UnderFlowError if `drop` called in empty stack.
 Example:

-	push 5
-	drop
+	push 5 	// Add 5 to top of the stack drop 	// Remove 5 from top of the stack
 ---